chuanhao01/General_Guides/git/README.md

 The guides in this topic will be mainly covering topics directly tied to git and its cloud service providers.
 (This is mainly [Github](http://github.com/) and [GitLab](http://github.com/) though)

-You can use the table below as a quick reference for the guides.
+You can use the table below as a quick reference for the guides in this topic.

 | Guide              | Description                                          | Date Completed | Link                                   |
 |--------------------|------------------------------------------------------|----------------|----------------------------------------|